CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

 **Prerequisites:** Install the software tools as described in [dev-tools](dev-tools.md).
 That page covers installing pyenv and pyenv-virtualenv, initializing them in your shell profile, installing a C compiler, and more.

-**Sherlock??** Sherlock is the Stanford scientific computing cluster.
-Outside the Covert lab, just skip the Sherlock notes here.
-Inside the Covert lab, look in `$PI_HOME/downloads/` and `$PI_HOME/installation_notes/` for downloaded software packages and notes on compiling them, as needed to install new packages or new versions for the team.
+**Sherlock:** Sherlock is the Stanford scientific computing cluster.
+Outside the Covert lab, just skip our Sherlock notes.
+Inside the lab, look in `$PI_HOME/downloads/` and `$PI_HOME/installation_notes/` for downloaded software packages and notes on recompiling them as needed to install new packages or new versions for the team.

 ## Install native packages

 1. Use your package manager to install the needed packages [see the `requirements.txt` file for the current list].

-   For macOS:
+   **macOS**

    ```bash
    brew install glpk openssl readline swig suite-sparse xz
    ```

-   For Ubuntu:
+   **Ubuntu**

    ```bash
    sudo apt install -y glpk-utils libglpk-dev glpk-doc libssl-dev libreadline-dev \